aws-amplify/amplify-category-api/CONTRIBUTING.md

 - Any modifications you've made relevant to the bug
 - Anything unusual about your environment or deployment

 Guidelines for bug reports:

-- Check to see if a [duplicate or closed issue](https://github.com/aws-amplify/amplify-cli/issues?q=is%3Aissue+) already exists!
+- Check to see if a [duplicate or closed issue](https://github.com/aws-amplify/amplify-category-api/issues?q=is%3Aissue+) already exists!
 - Provide a short and descriptive issue title
 - Remove any sensitive data from your examples or snippets
 - Format any code snippets using [Markdown](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks) syntax
 - If you're not using the latest version of the CLI, see if the issue still persists after upgrading - this helps to isolate regressions!

 Finally, thank you for taking the time to read this, and taking the time to write a good bug report.

 ## Commits

 You can directly enter a properly formatted simple commit message, such as:

-`git commit -m 'docs(cli): correct spelling of CHANGELOG'`
+`git commit -m 'docs(api): correct spelling of CHANGELOG'`

 However, we recommend running the monorepo's commit script (`yarn commit` or `npm run commit`) which provides an interactive way to write well formed commit messages: